Galanopoulog/homework-4-christinaet/README.md

 1. (1 points) What is Hadoop 1's single point of failure and why is this critical?
 How is this alleviated in Hadoop 2?

+Hadoop 2 use YARN for resource allocation and job scheduling.
+There is a backup NameNode

 2. (2 points) What happens when a data node fails?

 3. (1 point) What is a daemon?
 Describe the role task trackers and job trackers play in the Hadoop environment.